crusaider/telldus-watchdog/README.md

 #### Event `'info'
 `function (info) {}`

-Emitted when a relevant information is available, Information passed as a string.
+Emitted when a relevant information is available, information passed as a string.
 ### <a name="start"></a>twd.Watchdog#start()
 Starts the polling.
 If this is the first time the object is started will prime it state by polling once to get the value of all devices.
 Any chnages to any values after this point will be emitted as change events.
 If a new device is added to the service this will also be emitted as a chnage event.
 ### <a name="stop"></a>twd.Watchdog#on(event, callback)